irgolic/AutoPR/autopr/README.md

 ### `actions`

-This folder contains a collection of Python files that serve different purposes.
-The files define classes and actions for various tasks such as running bash commands, publishing comments on GitHub issues, committing and pushing changes to a remote repository, crawling folders and listing files, inserting content into strings, generating prompts using the OpenAI API, reading file contents, setting issue titles, and writing content into files.
-The files make use of libraries like pydantic, asyncio, and openai, and demonstrate how to implement specific actions in automated processes.
-Additionally, there is a utils folder that contains code related to defining and transforming prompt contexts for auto PR generation.
+This folder contains a collection of Python files and a subdirectory.
+The files define various actions and utilities for automation tasks.
+Each file represents a specific action, such as running a bash command, publishing a comment on a GitHub issue, committing and pushing changes to a remote repository, crawling a folder, inserting content into a string, generating prompts using the OpenAI API, reading the contents of a file, setting the title of an issue, and writing content into a file.
+The subdirectory contains a file that defines a prompt context model for auto PR generation.
+These files can be used individually or integrated into larger systems or workflows to automate specific tasks.

 ### `gh_actions_entrypoint.py`